 Did you know there are over NINE Tone Wood Types?
 This is important to grasp as each tonewood greatly determines your instrument’s tone to match the style of music you wish to play!

 What are the Tonewood Types?
 There are NINE different types of woods that you will find on more than 95% of ALL guitars produced in the market today!
 These include Rosewood, Mahogany, Basswood, Alder, Koa, Swamp Ash, Walnut, Wenge, and Maple which all vary between mellowness and brightness.

-In this article I am going to introduce the most common types of woods used for guitar making, and in each section I’m also going to explain the exclusive qualities inherent with that particular type of wood.
+In this article, I will introduce to you the most common types of wood used for guitar making, and in each section, I also explain the exclusive qualities inherent with those particular types of wood.

 Compared to Basswood, Alder is known for its ability to offer a wider and more balanced tone, whilst retaining equal doses of both highs and lows, with a little less emphasis in the midrange.
 With all these fine attributes offered at a comparatively low price, it is no surprise that Alder is the most popular body wood, and the chosen wood to build the Fender guitar designs.

 Basswood may be the wood type that’s most suitable for carving work since its timber is particularly soft with very minimal grain.
 Since its wood structure is so easy to mould and requires very little effort to be cut, it has been chosen to bring into factories to make into numerous applications, including the mass production of the guitar.
 One interesting thing about this wood type is that though it’s inexpensive, it has been used to make several high-end guitars.

 Guitars with bodies built from Basswood are lightweight and particularly known for the soft nature in tonality, which results in a weaker low end.
 Many players also fancy it because it can produce a fairly even tone that is not too dark and not too bright, as well as offer a good midrange attack.
 Apart from this, it is also favored for its ability to cut through a mix well.